-Nearby Sharing feature is helpful to share files with nearby devices using Wi-Fi or Bluetooth.
+The Nearby Sharing feature is helpful for sharing files with nearby devices using Wi-Fi or Bluetooth.

 Requirement 2: PCs must be running version 1803 or later versions of Windows 10 to send or receive files.
 Upgrade to Windows 10 version 1803 if you are on an earlier version.

 Requirement 3: PCs must be in the Bluetooth range.
 Typically, PCs in the same room are easily detected by Bluetooth.

 Complete the given below directions to share files between Windows 10 computers using the Nearby Share feature.

 IMPORTANT: If you experience any issues while sharing files, refer to our Nearby Sharing not working in Windows 10 article to resolve the issue.